 H. pylori is a very common infection: More than half of all people get it at some point, usually in childhood.
 Doctors aren't sure why it affects some people differently than others.
-Most people with H. pylori infection don't know it and have no symptoms.
+Most people with H. pylori infection don't know they have it and have no symptoms.

 How Do You Get It?

 Although it is not known exactly how H. pylori enters the body, researchers believe that the spiral-shaped bacteria probably get into your body through your mouth.
 Then, they burrow into the mucus that lines your stomach.

 You could pick up an H. pylori infection in several ways.
 The bug can be found in contaminated food or water.
 If a household member has H. pylori, it is more likely that others in the household also are infected.
 It has also been found in domesticated animals.

 H. pylori is much more common in parts of the world where there's poor sanitation, poverty, and overcrowding.

 H. pylori can inflame the lining of your stomach.
 That's why you may feel stomach pain or get nauseous.
 If it's not treated, it can sometimes cause ulcers, which are painful, open sores in your stomach lining that bleed.

 Studies show that people who are infected with H. pylori are also up to 8 times more likely to get a certain kind of stomach, or gastric, cancer.

 But this bacterium is only one possible cause of stomach cancer.
 Smoking, a diet low in fruits and veggies, and a history of stomach surgeries can also raise your risk.

 H. pylori infections don't always cause symptoms.
 In fact, you may not feel sick at all.
 In some people, though, the infection may cause: